 Completion is key.

 The path from enrollment to graduation is neither straight nor certain for many students.
-If they take longer than planned to reach graduation, it means more time paying for tuition and waiting to start their careers.
+If they take longer than planned to reach graduation, the opportunity costs increase as they delay starting their careers.
 If they don’t reach graduation at all, they still have to pay for school and are likely left without the skills required to be competitive in today’s economy.

 To build a talent-strong Texas, we must focus not only on helping students start their postsecondary journeys but also on helping students complete them.